Business

 Dropbox: SaaS pricing model template

-Dropbox pricing model template
+Dropbox example of SaaS pricing model

 4. Flat rate SaaS pricing model